Economy of West Virginia: Energy

-West Virginia's economy depends heavily on its mineral resources so the declining coal production and low energy prices in recent years have hurt the state's economy.
+West Virginia's economy depends heavily on its mineral resources, meaning the declining coal production and low energy prices in recent years have shrunk the state's economy.
 Mining safety and ecological concerns are also major challenges to West Virginia, which still produces the majority of the coal used in the U.S.

 West Virginia is considered a national energy hub, leading the nation in net interstate electricity exports and underground coal mine production, while experiencing a growing natural gas industry as a result of the Great Shale Gas Rush.
 Overall, it produces 15% of the nation's fossil fuel energy.
 The state's underground natural gas storage represents 6% of the nation's total, and overall it has 5.1 billion cubic feet of natural gas reserves through 2008 estimates.

 West Virginia was one of the first states to engage in drilling for oil.
 Small to medium oil and natural gas fields still exist and are scattered mostly in the Allegheny Plateau and the Cumberland Plateau in an arc throughout the western part of state.
 The state produces around 180,000 barrels of oil per month, with 23 million barrels of reserves through 2008 estimates.

 The state has a growing renewable energy portfolio, anchored by chemical and biodiesel manufacturer AC & S, based in Nitro.

 Through 2009 Columbus-based American Electric Power was the fifth largest employer in the state, followed by Consolidation Coal Company at #9, Allegheny Energy Service Corporation #19, Eastern Associated Coal Corporation #31, Columbia Gas Transmission Corporation #40, Hobet Mining, LLC #45, Spartan Mining Company #48, and Elk Run Coal Company, Inc. #50.